DecodedCo/dashboard/README.md

 ## Weather

-Use the Open Weather API and Weather Icons Library to display the weather.
+Use the Open Weather API and Weather Icons Library to display the local weather.

+## Quote

+Add an inspirational quote to your Dashboard.